 In April, PwC UK’s Chairman, Kevin Ellis, announced that all staff will be receiving an extra week’s salary in May’s payroll as the firm’s way of saying thank you to its staff for their hard work and dedication to client commitments throughout the pandemic.
 This was the second piece of good news for PwC colleagues, following an earlier announcement of an extra paid day off in May for staff as another gesture of recognition.

 This move is a great motivator as well as preparation for employees to return to work, safe in the knowledge their hard work and loyalty is appreciated, rewarded and acknowledged by senior stakeholders.

-PwC is another firm that has chosen to use the pandemic to shakeup their working patterns.
+PwC is another firm that has chosen to use the pandemic to shake up its working patterns.
 It will allow its employees returning to the office the ability to choose their own start and finish times, adopt a hybrid working model and this year will include a reduced working day for UK staff on Fridays throughout July and August, anticipating 22,000 staff will clock off at lunchtime after a more compact working week.

-By making consecutive announcements during the weeks and months leading up to the designated return the office, PwC are making it known that they value their employees and are dedicated to actively sharing success by reinvesting time, money and flexibility into their people.
+By making consecutive announcements during the weeks and months leading up to the designated return to the office, PwC is making it known that they value their employees and are dedicated to actively sharing success by reinvesting time, money and flexibility into their people.

 If there is one thing all business owners should take from these examples, it’s that if you are able to make some big changes, this is the time to do it.
 When asking your colleagues to return to work, be as flexible as possible and communicate with your people and ask them what they’d like to see.